Lednerb/bilberry-hugo-theme/v4-README.md

 ### Custom Post Types

-With Bilberry theme, you can create new post types easily.
+With the Bilberry theme, you can create new post types easily.
 For example, suppose you want to create a new type named `book`.
 Then you should do the following: